Justintime50/dad-node/README.md

 ## Canada

-All of these files will be found in the `data/canada` directory.

 | Filename                 | Locations       | Address Count | Tag    |
 | ------------------------ | --------------- | ------------- | ------ |
 | canada/bc-addresses.json | BC Area         | 5             | CA_BC  |

 ## China

-All of these files will be found in the `data/china` directory.

 | Filename                | Locations                 | Address Count | Tag    |
 | ----------------------- | ------------------------- | ------------- | ------ |